Anti-vaxxers are sneaking flyers into diapers at Target stores

 Anti-vaccination groups are rampant on Facebook, which they use to spread false information.
 Now, “anti-vaxxers” are mobilizing offline, as well.
-In Maine, where legislators are debating a bill that would eliminate religious and philosophical exemptions to vaccination, anti-vaxxers have been placing flyers in diaper packages at big-box retailers, including Target.
+In Maine, where legislators are debating a bill that would eliminate religious and philosophical exemptions to vaccination, anti-vaxxers have been placing flyers in diaper packages at big-box retailers, including Target and Walmart.

 One shopper in South Portland, Maine, found an alarmist false message in boxes of Up&Up diapers—Target’s house brand—and posted a picture (screenshot below) on Facebook.